vickenty/lang-c/README.md

 Ligtweight parser of C language for Rust users.
 Almost full support for C11 revision of the language.
 Several GNU extensions are supported as an option (and enabled by default).

-This crate's raison d'être is to be used in tools supporting C development.
-Thus it does not aim to provide a complete C environment (which would include things like standard header files and libraries), instead focusing on integaration with the existing compilers.

 ```rust
 extern crate lang_c;
 use lang_c::driver::{Config, parse};